-Testicular failure is the inability of the testicles to produce sperm or male hormones.
+Testicular failure is when the testicles cannot produce sperm or male hormones.

 Primary hypogonadism - male